ICJIA/icjia-accessibility-portal/content/faqs.md

 **Full explanation:**

 Digital accessibility means that websites, applications, documents, and other digital content are designed so that people with disabilities can use them.
 This includes people with visual, auditory, motor, cognitive, and neurological disabilities who may use assistive technologies like screen readers, screen magnifiers, voice recognition software, or alternative keyboards.

+### Why is this FAQ so long?

+{new:2025-12-30}

+**Quick answer:** Accessibility is complex — there's no one-click fix, and it touches every role and content type.
+This FAQ is comprehensive because it needs to address questions from content creators, web developers, managers, and procurement staff.
+It covers websites, documents, videos, social media, and third-party tools.

+**Full explanation:**

+**Accessibility is genuinely complicated:**

+- **There's no single solution** — Unlike some compliance requirements that can be addressed with one policy change or software update, accessibility requires ongoing attention across every piece of digital content
+- **It affects every role** — Content creators, web developers, designers, managers, procurement staff, and communications teams all have different responsibilities and different questions
+- **It covers many content types** — Websites, PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, videos, social media posts, mobile apps, and third-party tools each have unique accessibility considerations
+- **The standards are detailed** — WCAG 2.1 Level AA contains dozens of specific criteria, and applying them correctly requires understanding both the technical requirements and the real-world use cases

+**Why this FAQ can't be shorter:**

+1. **Different audiences need different information** — A content creator doesn't need to know about ARIA attributes, but a web developer does.
+A manager needs to know about resource allocation, but that's not relevant to someone writing alt text
+2. **Real-world scenarios vary** — "Do I need to make this accessible?" depends on whether you're talking about a new document, archived content, a third-party tool, or a password-protected intranet
+3. **Context prevents mistakes** — Brief answers can be misinterpreted.
+Explaining _why_ something is required (not just _that_ it's required) helps people make good decisions when they encounter situations not explicitly covered here
+4. **Examples are essential** — Showing what accessible vs. inaccessible content looks like takes space, but it's the most effective way to teach accessibility practices

+**How to use this FAQ efficiently:**

+- **Use the Quick Reference section at the top** — Scroll to the top of this page to see the [Quick Reference: 5 Critical Actions by Role](#quick-reference-5-critical-act) tables showing the 5 most critical actions for your role
+- **Start with your role** — Jump to [I'm a content creator.
+Where do I start?](#getting-started-im-a-content-creator-where-do-i-start), [I'm a web developer.
+Where do I start?](#getting-started-im-a-web-developer-where-do-i-start), or [I'm a manager.
+Where do I start?](#getting-started-im-a-manager-where-do-i-start)
+- **Use the search function** — Press Ctrl+F (or Cmd+F on Mac) to find specific topics
+- **Follow the "See also" links** — Related questions are cross-referenced to help you find relevant information quickly
+- **Don't try to read it all** — This is a reference guide, not a book.
+Look up what you need when you need it

+**The bottom line:** Yes, this FAQ is long — because accessibility is complex, and providing accurate, actionable guidance for diverse roles and situations requires detail.
+However, you don't need to read it all.
+Use it as a reference when specific questions arise, and start with the [Quick Reference section at the top](#quick-reference-5-critical-act) or the "Where do I start?" questions for your role.

 ### How does digital accessibility and compliance fit into an agency's DEIA mission?